opensource-construction/communication/README.md

 ### deliverables
 - number of project stories published (6) / online meet ups (linking individuals with existing projects)
 - local chapter: one event in each country (Denmark / Germany / UK)
-- monthly core team calls established (operational) (wednesday 09:00 - 10:00, first w in month)
+- membership structure established (individual 99, basic , gold, platinum)
+- 50 paying members in 2024
+- funds raised to allow for 20% FTE, maintenance of website, templates and other research commitments

 ### exposure
 - number of followers (today 1'200 on linkedin & 450 on email list >>> 3'000 on linkedin & 1'000 on email list)
-- funds raised to allow for maintenance of website, templates and other research commitments >>> membership structure established
-- membership structure established
+- website hits: xxx

 ### facilitation
 - number of bootcamps & clusters (5)